7rebux/league-tools/README.md

 - Change your availability (for example appear as offline)
 - Clear selected challenge tokens
 - Use the same challenge token multiple times
+- Display custom ranks in all ranked game modes & challenges

 ## 🧩 Demo